shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “You can count on me,” echoed Wryonin.

-Mudrich gave a thumbs up.
+Mudrich barked and gave a thumbs up.

 “Ok, I love you, my pups.
 Goodnight.”
 Mother closed the door behind her.
 Her figure faded into the distance through the door window.